 It’s actually one of the worst things you can eat.

-Professor Kummerow was one of the first scientists who believed that saturated fat in meat, butter and other dairy products did not contribute to the clogging of arteries and that it was actually healthy in moderate amounts.
+Professor Kummerow was one of the first scientists who announced that saturated fat in meat, butter and other dairy products did not contribute to the clogging of arteries and that it was actually healthy in moderate amounts.

 Professor Kummerow died earlier this month at the age of 102 having lived on a diet that included red meat, whole milk and eggs scrambled in butter.

-Much gratitude to Professor Kummerow for his valuable work and endless dedication to help improve our health!
+Much gratitude to Professor Kummerow for his valuable work and endless passionate dedication to help improve our health!

 Oxidation in different types of fats

 1. Oils high in polyunsaturated fats such as canola, soybean, corn, sunflower, grapeseed and peanut oil are very sensitive to heat.
 They oxidize easily and should not be eaten at all, but should especially not be used to cook with.